mjdominus/git-util/README.md

 `commit`, that points to `git-command`, then you now have a `commit` command that actually runs `git-commit`.

+`git-dirtyfiles` lists the files in the repository that have been edited since the last commit, ingnoring unknown files by default, but including them if you pass `-q`.
+With a commit argmuent, lists the files that were changed in that commit.
+This exists mainly to be a backend for `git-re-edit`; see below.

 `git-fetchs` fetches all branches from all the remotes that you have previously fetched from.
 This is primarily useful if you have a bunch of remotes that you don't normally fetch.
 At a previous employer, we